 Another accomplishment I heard plenty of was that in high school he could type 80 words a minute on a manual typewriter.
 I never got above about 40 words per minute.

 He was a truck driver by choice.
 At one stage he had taken over a coal retail business from his father, but that was probably doomed by the 1950's.
-He enjoyed driving the big trucks the most, but for awhile delivered for a drug store in a van and later became a bus driver.
+He enjoyed driving the big trucks the most, but for awhile delivered for a drug store in a van and later became a bus driver and liked to take his youngsters when on either job.
 Finally he put together enough to buy a truck and eventually two and three additional ones, hiring drivers he had met at the bus company.
-At his funeral one of them cried.
-He was defensive about being a trucker.
+Russ Balsam was one who had taught my father how to drive a bus and in turn my father taught him how to drive a big tractor trailer.
+At his funeral one of his former drivers cried.
+My dad was defensive about being a trucker.
 He had unusual talent as he was well respected not only for the highway driving, but also for the yard work where you are asked to maneuver to get into loading or unloading position.
 He had been asked to be on a dump truck operator association as director.
-At that time I worked for a newspaper that was doing a series of critical articles about truck drivers which reached my father's attention.
+At that time I worked for a newspaper, the Oakville Journal Record that was doing a series of critical articles about truck drivers which reached my father's attention.
 As my father said, "if you got it, a truck brought it."
 When driving I try to give truck drivers room as I do appreciate they do have a difficult job that is important.

 When I was a newspaper carrier I received a complaint from someone that I was late delivering their paper.
 My father took quite an interest in the problem and quickly determined that I was walking much too far.
 He got in his car and measured the length of different streets, took a close look at my list of customers and worked out a much shorter walk that allowed me to satisfy my customers and get home sooner.